dotnet/aspnetcore/docs/BuildFromSource.md

 - Set `JAVA_HOME` to `RepoRoot/.tools/jdk/win-x64/` if you used the `InstallJdk.ps1` script.
 - Set `JAVA_HOME` to `C:/Program Files/Java/jdk<version>/` if you installed the JDK globally.

+You can temporarily set your environmental variable for the scope of the active powershell session using the command

+- $env:JAVA_HOME = "C:/<RepoRoot>/.tools/jdk/win-x64/"

 #### Chrome

 This repo contains a Selenium-based tests require a version of Chrome to be installed.
 Download and install it from <https://www.google.com/chrome>.